 The Psychology degree program requires the completion of 27 credit hours of Psychology courses, and other related courses.
 Click here to view course requirements.

 In general, this is an associate's degree program that lasts 4 semesters.
-While many students at the community college level are unable to complete a degree program in 2 years, our psychology program offers its core courses during both the eight-week summer term and the 4-week summer term, during the intersession terms, and as a 4-week weekend class.
+While many students at the community college level are unable to complete a degree program in 2 years, our Psychology program offers its core courses during both the 8-week summer term and the 4-week summer term, during the interim terms, and as a 4-week weekend class.
 This flexibility enables students to complete the program requirements more quickly and conveniently.

 What is required of a student?

-The psychology Associates in Arts degree program requires students to complete all 39 credit hours of the general education requirements necessary for all degree programs.
-The psychology program has 3 required core courses and 10 elective psychology courses that students can choose from to meet the 27-hour minimum requirement.
-At the completion of this progrm students should be able to apply these concepts to everyday life situations, as well as exercise and expand critical thinking and communication skills to engender life-long learning, and thus amplify fulfillment in their personal and professional relationships.
+The Associates in Arts in Psychology degree program requires students to complete all 39 credit hours of the general education requirements necessary for all degree programs.
+The Psychology program has 3 required core courses and 10 elective Psychology courses that students can choose from to meet the 27-hour minimum requirement.
+At the completion of this program students should be able to apply these concepts to everyday life situations, as well as exercise and expand critical thinking and communication skills to engender life-long learning, and thus amplify fulfillment in their personal and professional relationships.

 What happens after graduation?